Thank you for reading the news about US urges world court to reject Iran sanctions case and now with the details

 In June and September, trial results showed that widely used steroids such as dexamethasone and hydrocortisone were able to reduce death rates among severely-ill COVID-19 patients

-Also in June, RECOVERY trial results showed that the anti-malarial drug hydroxychloroquine, once touted by US President Donald as a potential “game changer” in the pandemic, was of no benefit in treating COVID-19 patients.
+Also in June, RECOVERY trial results showed that the anti-malarial drug hydroxychloroquine, once touted by US President Donald Trump as a potential “game changer” in the pandemic, was of no benefit in treating COVID-19 patients.

 Regeneron’s REGN-COV2 cocktail, which the company is already testing in late-stage clinical trials in people, combines one Regeneron-made antibody and a second antibody isolated from people who have recovered after being infected with COVID-19.